parcel/affinage/README.md

 There are different plot lines for all customers, trial customers, and paying customers.

 ## Usage:
+Put your stripe api token in the STRIPE_KEY env variable.

 `npm install` to fetch dependencies, then `npm run start`

 Server runs on port `8082` by default.